salekin-xpeedstudio/nodejs-container/README.md

 ## For running Docker Containers

-_You'll need docker installed on your machine to run this in case you didn't know!_
+_You'll need docker installed on your machine to run this_

 ### Build the image